-Fake News: Sources that entirely fabricate information, disseminate deceptive content, or grossly distort actual news reports
+- Fake News: Sources that entirely fabricate information, disseminate disinformation and deceptive content, or grossly distort actual news reports.

-Satire: Sources that use humor, irony, exaggeration, ridicule, and false information to comment on current events.
+- Satire: Sources that use humor, irony, exaggeration, ridicule, satire, and false information to comment on current events.

-State-sponsored News: Sources in repressive states operating under government control that spread disinformation and misinformation.
+- State-sponsored News: Sources, particularly in repressive or authoritarian states, operating under government control that spread disinformation and misinformation.
 Propaganda.

-- Hate News: Sources that actively promote racism, misogyny, homophobia, and other forms of bias and discrimination.
+- Hate News: Sources that actively promote racism, misogyny, homophobia, and other forms of violence, bias, and exclusion.

-Clickbait: Sources that provide generally credible content, but use exaggerated, misleading, or questionable headlines, social media descriptions, and/or images to generate traffic on a website.
+- Clickbait: Sources that use exaggerated, misleading, or questionable headlines, social media descriptions, and/or images to generate traffic on a website.

-- Political: Sources that provide generally verifiable information in support of certain points of view or political orientations.
+- Political: Sources that provide generally verifiable information but only when it supports certain points of view or political goals.

-Credible: Sources that circulate news and information in a manner consistent with traditional and ethical practices in journalism.
+- Credible: Sources that circulate news and information in a manner consistent with traditional and ethical practices in journalism.
 (Remember: even credible sources sometimes rely on clickbait-style headlines or occasionally make mistakes.
 No news organization is perfect, which is why a healthy news diet consists of multiple sources of information, especially sources that issue corrections on previous reporting).

 “The opposite of truth is not just a lie.
 The opposite of truth is chaos." --spoken by Nikki Alexander, forensic pathologist in the BBC series Silent Witness.